Processing Volunteer Applications

 - Confirm your decision in the dialog that appears

-- Encouragement to apply again in the future if circumstances change
+- Encourage them to apply again in the future if circumstances change

 Managing Approved Volunteers